pallets-eco/flask-admin/doc/db_sqla.rst

         # Add filters for name and email columns
         column_filters = ('name', 'email')

-Alternatively, you can override some of the :class:`~flask.ext.admin.contrib.sqlamodel.ModelView` methods and implement your custom logic.
+Alternatively, you can override some of the :class:`~flask.ext.admin.contrib.sqla.ModelView` methods and implement your custom logic.

 For example, if you need to contribute additional field to the generated form, you can do something like this::